Hoon has the usual program control branches. It also has the usual logical

 Patterns should be as weak as possible.
 Unpack one layer of union at a time.
 Don't confirm things the type system knows.

-For example, when matching from a tagged union for the type [%foo p=@ q=[@ @]]
+For example, when matching from a tagged union for the type [%foo p=@ q=[@ @]], the appropriate pattern is [%foo *].
+You have one

 Examples